alevchuk/minibank/other-notes/no-tor-ssh.md

 Yet Tor provides more privacy

-If you want still to SSH over the local network (without Tor) you can do this:
+If you still want to SSH over the without Tor (e.g. only over local network) you can do this: